-The Authority categorizes its fair value measurements within the fair value hierarchy established by generally accepted accounting principles.
+The Authority categorizes its fair value measurements within the fair value hierarchy established by GAAP.
 The Authority is required to classify certain assets and liabilities based on the following fair value hierarchy:

 Level 1: Quoted price in active markets for identical assets.